robin-raymond/zax.io/basics.md

                 // allocate using the standard allocator and construct type
 @@              // post-unary parallel allocator operator
                 // allocate using the parallel allocator and construct type
-@!              // post-unary sequential allocator operator
+@!              // post-unary synchronous allocator operator
-                // allocate using the sequential allocator and construct type .               // name resolution operator
+                // allocate using the synchronous allocator and construct type .               // name resolution operator
 ,               // argument operator
 ;               // statement separator operator